james-tabansi/github_team_demo/README.md

 # github_team_demo
+Ojeifo:
     A brief demo to my team members on github.

+James:
+    This is going to be great